-Eight out of the 22 analysts covering General Motors stock call it a “buy,” 13 recommend “holds,” and one recommends a “sell.”
+Twelve out of the 35 analysts covering Snap (SNAP) stock recommended a “buy,” 16 recommended a “hold,” and seven recommended a “sell.”

 Moving average convergence divergence

 The moving average convergence divergence (or MACD) refers to the difference between a stock’s long-term and short-term moving averages.
-The company has an MACD of -0.59 for the last 14 days.
+The company recorded a MACD of 0.97 in the last 14 days.